No-Agent-2990/wrecker/README.md

 ## Assembly

+### Servo motor
+*if using grommets*:
+Place M4 grommets into base holes, and push M4x25mm throuh grommets from slide side to motor side

+*if using rubber washers*:
+Place M4x25mm through rubber washer, then through base, then add 2nd rubber washer.

+Place motor over screw ends, with leads up.
+Add lock washer and nut to each screw, tighten.

+### PCB
+Mount 3x7 PCB with ESP32, wiring attached tp 4 mounting bosses with #2x1/4" self-tapping screws.

+### 24V to USB converter

+Mount to side of vertical fin with M3x8mm screws.
+Plug micro-usb end into ESP32.

+### TB6600
+Mount to base holes with M3x8mm cheese head screws.

+Cut barrel extension cable near male end and discard male end and strip wire ends.
+Twist + wire from barrel connector and + wire from 24V USB converter together and insert into (+) DC input Twist - wire from barrel connector and - wire from 24V USB converter together and insert into (-) DC input
+***OBSERVE POLARITY CAREFULLY***

+Configure TB6600 control wiring for common ground (tie - terminal of each input to arduino ground), and the GPIO's from the arduino to the (+) control inputs.

 ### Slide
 Cut 8" piece of 1/4-20 rod, de-burr and reform threads with nut.
 *(Note: If you don't care if the machine can be broken down for storage, you can just used a single 16~20" piece)*